soraasher/soraasher/README.md

  ``› Sakamoto Tatsuma , Rohan Kishibe , Idia Shroud , Kyomoto , + more/ etc ``

+is preferred to be seen as:

+⟩› `` Sakamoto Tatsuma , Riki Nendou ``

 .

-fgs
+friend groups ↓

-  ⁠♡ ; ``s , e , m , m , z , z , s``
+ treasured→ ⁠♡ ; ``s , e , m , m , z , z , s``

  ``zuthro , az , rora , ghia , todo , gina``

-fs
+friends ↓

- ``aiko , risa , kei , yi , uni , shio , ash , gelly`` + more !
+ ``aiko , risa , kei , uni , shio , ash , gelly`` + more

+ special mention to my adopted kid ↓

+ ``yi``

 .

-i cherish every one i become friends with. unless you've done something wrong, consider me as a non existent person.
+i cherish every one i become friends with,—— unless you've done something wrong, consider me as a non existent person

-! ``i have no real personality``
+buckle up if you wanna be my friend, cus u either get treated with these possible vibes;

+(1) ' go kys, or i will squeeze you ' ,
+(2) ' HEYAA WHERE MY HUG AT ' ,
+(3) ' wait what ' ,
+(?) /etc .